spawnmarvel/quickguides/azure/README.md

 #### Configure resource locks

 * You can use delete locks to block the deletion
-* * virtual machines, subscriptions and resource groups
+* * Subscriptions, resource groups and resources
+* *  the only resource that we cannot apply a tag and lock is the Management Group

 * Types of Resource Locks
 * * Delete means authorized users can still read and modify a resource, but they can’t delete the resource.